MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-setup.md

 ## Set up a mobile offline profile

-It is possible to create and assign an offline profile to a canvas app.
+You can create and assign an offline profile to a canvas app.
 More information: [Offline profile guidelines](mobile-offline-guidelines.md)

 > [!Note]
 > The selected offline profile must be updated and published.